DV

 Overview

-HDV and VIG are both broad-market U.S. dividend ETFs, but they target different investor profiles through different underlying indexes.
-HDV focuses on high-yield payers using the Morningstar Dividend Yield Focus Index, while VIG tracks companies with at least 10 years of consecutive dividend increases via the S&P U.S. Dividend Growers Index.
-The key distinction: HDV prioritizes current income; VIG prioritizes dividend growth and capital appreciation.
+HDV and VIG are both U.S. dividend-focused ETFs, but they use fundamentally different selection criteria.
+HDV targets stocks with the highest current dividend yields using the Morningstar Dividend Yield Focus Index, while VIG tracks companies with at least a decade of consecutive dividend increases via the S&P U.S. Dividend Growers Index.
+The result: HDV leans toward higher-yielding, often mature or cyclical sectors, while VIG emphasizes dividend growth trajectory and tends to capture companies still expanding payouts.

 How they differ